Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

       publicKey: await extractPubkey(provider, providerAddress),
     });

-  // checking if the token root is deployed successfully by calling one of its methods if (deployRes.aborted) {
+  // Throwing an error if the transaction was aborted if (deployRes.aborted) {
     throw new Error(`transaction aborted ${(deployRes.exitCode, deployRes.resultCode)}`);
   }